San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 UNLV Stats and Trends

-- In UNLV's six games this year, it has four wins against the spread.
+- UNLV has four wins against the spread in six games this year.

-- The Rebels have an against the spread record of 4-1 in their five games when underdogs by 4.5 points or more this season.
+- This season, the Rebels have an ATS record of 4-1 in their five games as an underdog of 5 points or more.

-- UNLV's games this year have eclipsed the over/under one time in five opportunities (20%).

-- UNLV is 2-0 against the spread and 0-3 overall in games when it puts up more than 23.1 points.
+- UNLV is 2-0 against the spread and 0-3 overall in games when it records more than 23.1 points.

 - The Rebels have turned the ball over five more times (9 total) than the Spartans have forced a turnover (4) this season.